The State of Florida Issues COVID-19 Updates 04/02/20

 FLORIDA DEPARTMENT OF CORRECTIONS

-- FDC is closely aligned with the CDC Interim Guidance on Management of COVID-19 in Correctional and Detention Facilities.
+- FDC is aligning operations with the CDC Interim Guidance on Management of COVID-19 in Correctional and Detention Facilities.

 - New inmate commitments from county jails will undergo additional screening and 14-day quarantine before placement within the general population.